 Myvatn Nature Baths 3.800ISK

-A sort of less crowded Blue Lagoon of the North.
+A sort of less crowded Blue Lagoon of the North geothermal pool.
 Maybe I was especially cold and tired the last time I went but it’s not that hot (see above).
 The bottom is sandy and it’s quite pretty with milky water.
 There’s a nice restaurant area also, and lovely views.

 The Blue Lagoon from 5.400ISK

 So popular you need to book ahead – sometimes a week in advance.
 This one is pricy but handy for the airport.
 There’s a range of packages depending on if you want extras like masks, drinks or food too.
 Early or late visiting is preferable to avoid the crowds.
-For the ladies and long haired gentlemen, tie up your hair if you don’t want it to end up like straw.
-Top tip: the skincare products are much cheaper in duty free at Keflavík so if you want anything get it on the way home.
+For the ladies and long-haired gentlemen, tie up your hair if you don’t want it to end up like straw.
+Top tip: the skincare products are much cheaper in duty-free at Keflavík so if you want anything, get it on the way home.
+Read more about my experience in the Blue Lagoon here.

 Municipal swimming pools